 The posters were produced immediately.
 Word of the program spread rapidly – in the neighbourhood, and beyond.
 And the response was immediate.
 Not only did the branch see a rise in sales, this ‘spark of genius’ (as the manager called it), not only increased sales among existing customers, it also attracted new customers – the key to achieving that ‘impossible goal’ of a 100% rebound in sales.
 That target was swiftly achieved, and surpassed, in the weeks that followed.

-Thank goodness we involved the girls
+Thank goodness we involved ‘the girls’

 In my follow-up meeting with the manager, his first words were: “Well, it was a good thing we involved the girls.”
 With a cheerful smile he said the event was an ‘Aha’ moment for him.
 He was amazed by the volume and quality of ideas generated – and noted that most of them came from the CSR’s.
 Until then, he said, his way of trying to solve the problem was simply to tell his assistant manager – again and again – that she had to get the CSR’s to speed up their work (a virtually meaningless non-solution) or the regional office would cut more staff.
 He said this threat had become his mantra and he added, candidly, that he now realized that it was both self-defeating and demoralizing.
 He said he never would have thought to consult staff, or involve them in actual solution-making, as we were doing.

-Power With vs. Power Over
+Power ‘With’ vs. Power ‘Over’

 I wanted to share this story with you because it illustrates the simple but powerful concept I mentioned at the beginning of this article: the idea that real power is power ‘with’ others, not ‘over’ others.
 Our bank manager’s impotent warnings of more staff cuts – and orders to speed up service – without consulting and solution-making – was an example of unempowered management – which enabled serious problems to go unsolved.
 (At that time the buzzword in leadership training was the concept of empowering employees.
-It seemed to me that empowering leaders was equally important.)
+It seemed to me that empowering leaders was at least as important.)

 Your call to action